Trump, GOP soften on opposition to $600 jobless benefit

 “The Democrats are playing for Nov.
 3, and we’re playing for the good of the people.
 It is a disgrace that they are not negotiating,” Trump said Friday.
 “I think it’s a bad political game.
 I think it hurts them.”

-Also at issue in the negotiations is an almost $1 trillion Democratic demand for funding for state and local governments, a second $1,200 direct payment to most American adults, more than $100 billion to help schools reopen, and a liability shield measure that is essential to McConnell.
+Also at issue in the negotiations is an almost $1 trillion Democratic demand for funding for state and local governments, a second $1,200 direct payment to most American adults, more than $100 billion to help schools reopen and a liability shield measure that is essential to Senate Majority Leader Mitch McConnell, R-Ky.

 Copyright 2020 Associated Press.
 All rights reserved.